SachinKarmani/Clickbait-Spoiler-Generation/README.md

 # Clickbait Spoiler Classification and Generation

 This repository contains the code and resources for the project **"Clickbait Spoiler Classification and Generation,"** which aims to classify spoiler types and generate spoiler texts for clickbait articles.
-The project builds on the tasks presented at SemEval 2023 and leverages state-of-the-art transformer models such as BERT, RoBERTa, and BART.
+The project builds on the tasks presented at SemEval 2023 and leverages state-of-the-art transformer LLMs such as BERT, RoBERTa, and BART.

 ## Project Overview